 Expected Term.
 The expected term for employee options is calculated using the simplified method as the Company does not have sufficient historical information to provide a basis for this estimate.
-The simplified method is based on the average of the vesting tranches and the contractual life of each grant.
-The expected term for nonemployee options is the contractual term of the options.
+The

 Expected Volatility.
 The expected volatility is based on a mix of the Company's historical volatility and the historical volatility of comparable companies with similar attributes to the Company, including industry, stage of life cycle, size and financial leverage.
 For each grant, the Company measured historical volatility over a period equivalent to the expected term.